Black Bean Tart Recipe

-In a blender, combine 1 cup black beans with 2 Tb. sour cream.
-Process until smooth.
-Spread over bottom of crust.
-In skillet, saute corn in oil until tender.
-Remove from heat and set aside.
+Rinse and drain black beans.
+Thaw and drain any excess liquid from the corn.
 Chop red pepper, green onions and cilantro.
 In large bowl, combine remaining beans, corn, red peppers, green onions, cilantro and cheese.
-Mound over pureed beans in crust (the pan should be very full).
+Spoon mixture in to crust (the pan should be very full).
 Bake at 350 for 20-25 minutes or until cheese is melted.
 Remove from pan and serve!

 3 tomatillos, husked and washed